yadev83/python-covid/README.md

 * A main function that gives a table full of data about today's status in every dept when typing ``covid``
 * A table containing data for a specific dept when typing ``covid -dept <dpt_nb>``
 * A table for a specific date when typing ``covid -date <dd-mm-yyyy>``

+## Documentation

+Documentation for this project is available as a [website](https://https://yadev83.github.io/python-covid/index.html) or as a [pdf file](docs/documentation.pdf).
+All of it has been generated using Doxygen.

 ## Versions
 **Last Stable Version :** [1.0.2-d](https://github.com/yadev83/python-covid/releases/tag/v1.0.2-d)